WELCOME TO A WHOLE NEW WORLD!

 Whatever has brought you here, we hope you find all the information you need and that you give hot yoga a try.
 It really could be a life changing experience!

 BEING PREPARED FOR CLASS

-- if you are a newbie to yoga or are concerned about your fitness levels, then it is recommended to start with one of our bikram classes, as they are slower and easier to follow than the quicker flow classes.
+If you are new to yoga or concerned about your fitness levels, then it is recommended to start with one of our Yo 26 and Hot Hatha classes, as they are slower and easier to follow.

-- come with a positive attitude. yoga is not competitive at all. you are not competing with yourself or anyone else in class. let go of judgement and self judgement and allow your yoga practice to be something you are doing for yourself. from the very first class, see it for what it is – a gift you give yourself.
+Come with a positive attitude.
+Yoga is not competitive.
+You are not competing with yourself or anyone else in class.
+Let go of judgement and self judgement and allow your yoga practice to be something you are doing for yourself.
+From the very first class, see it for what it is – a gift you give yourself.

 WHAT TO WEAR

-because the room is heated, you should wear as little clothing as you feel comfortable in and not too loose fitting.
+The room is heated, we suggest you should wear as little clothing as you feel comfortable in and not too loose fitting.

-- yoga is done barefoot and no shoes are allowed inside the hot room.
+Yoga is done barefoot and no shoes are allowed inside the studio.

 WHAT TO BRING

-take a shower. drink plenty of water. be gentle on yourself. some people feel emotional after certain yoga classes. this is simply because there has been such a release and you should take this as a sign that you should come back soon for more!
+Be gentle on yourself.
+Some people feel emotional after certain yoga classes.
+This is simply because there has been such a release and you should take this as a sign that you should come back soon for more!